Team-4063/BasicKOP/README.md

 # BasicKOP

-This is an example of a basic code for a Kit of Parts drivetrain.
+This is a basic example code for a Kit of Parts drivetrain.
 Feel free to edit or use at your discretion!

 This code (a) drives forward for 2 seconds during autonomous and (b) creates a single joystick arcade drive using an Xbox controller.